apache/systemds/dev/docs/builtins-reference.md

 ```
 ## outlierByIQR - Function

-Builtin function for detecting and repairing outliers using standard deviation
+Builtin function for detecting and repairing outliers using Interquartile Range.
+A commonly used rule says that a data point is an outlier if it is more than 1.5 IQR
+above the third quartile or below the first quartile.

 ### Usage
 ```r